Generalized signals on simplicial complexes: Preliminaries

 A \emph{simplicial complex} $X$ is a set of simplexes such that \begin{itemize} \item Any face from a simplex of $X$ is also in $X$. \item The intersection of any two simplexes $\sigma_1,\sigma_2\in X$ is a face of both $\sigma_1$ and $\sigma_2$. \end{itemize} A simplex of $X$ is called \emph{maximal} if it is not the face of any other simplexes. \end{Definition}

-We shall primarily focus on finite simplicial complexes, which have finitely many simplexes.
+We primarily focus on finite simplicial complexes, which have finitely many simplexes.
 The dimension $\dim X$ of $X$ is the largest dimension of a simplex in $X$.
-A $k$-dimensional simplicial complex is called a $k$-complex.
+An $k$-dimensional simplicial complex is called a $k$-complex.
 For example, a $1$-complex is a graph in the traditional sense.

 Combinatorially, if we do not want to specify an exact homeomorphism of a $n$-simplex $X$ with $\Delta_n$, we represent it by $n+1$ labels of its vertices $\{v_0,\ldots,v_n\}$.
 Therefore, its faces are just subsets of the labels.
 It is worth pointing out that according to the above definition, a simplicial complex is a set of topological spaces, each homeomorphic to a simplex and they are related to each other by face relations.
 It is possible to produce a concrete geometric object for each simplicial complex.
-The \emph{geometric realization} of a simplicial complex $X$ is the topological space obtained by gluing simplexes with common faces.
+The \emph{geometric realization} $|X|$ of a simplicial complex $X$ is the topological space obtained by gluing simplexes with common faces.
 In this paper, we usually do not differentiate a simplicial complex from its geometric realization.